csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Then run the program again.

-Ideally the program should not crash and should still produce correct results:
+Ideally the program does not crash and should still produce correct results:

 - Does `'w'` occur in both arrays -> `true`
-- first value that occurs in both arrays -> `P`
+- first value that occurs in both arrays -> `'P'`

-If the program does not produce these expected answers after changing the array values, review your program and try to determine how to write a solution that works for \*any\* array values.
+If the program does not produce these expected answers after changing the array values, review your program and try to determine how to write a solution that works for \*any\* two char arrays.

 # Pushing Further (Optional)